ShivamWadkar15/Quantum-Machine-Learning/README.md

-# 📌 Quantum Machine Learning (QML) for MNIST Classification 🚀
+# 📌 Quantum Machine Learning (QML) for fashion MNIST Classification 🚀

 ## 📖 Project Overview
 This project explores **Quantum Machine Learning (QML)** by using a **Quantum Neural Network (QNN)** to **MNIST dataset**.
 It integrates **Quantum Computing with Deep Learning** using **TensorFlow Quantum (TFQ)** and **Cirq**, creating a **hybrid quantum-classical model**.